dwhit88/dw-gainbridge-cart/README.md

 the calculations of the grand total both on page load and on any user action.
 In addition, the discount doesn't seem to actually impact the item cost, whether during the countdown or after it finishes.
 This only compounds the calculation issue with the grand total.

+## Setup and Running tests

+* Run `npm run install-browsers` to use the latest browser versions for Playwright
+* Run `npm run test` to execute all tests in headless mode
+* Run `npm run test:headed` to execute tests in headed mode